 Air quality is a key planning consideration.
-The National Planning Policy Framework (NPPF) expects planning policies and decisions to help contribute to improving air quality in their local areas.
-The work on the Draft Car Parking for the IP-One Area SPD has been combined into the Draft Low Emissions SPD because vehicle emissions are directly linked to poor air quality in parts of the Ipswich Town Centre.
+The National Planning Policy Framework (NPPF) expects planning policies and decisions to help improve air quality in their local areas.

-Ipswich has five declared Air Quality Management Areas at locations where the annual average level of nitrogen dioxide (NO2) exceeds the national objectives.
+Ipswich has four declared Air Quality Management Areas (AQMAs) at locations where the annual average level of nitrogen dioxide (NO2) exceeds the national objectives.
+In August 2021, a fifth was revoked and changes made to the extent of two of the remaining AQMAs.
 High levels of nitrogen dioxide are largely caused by vehicle exhaust fumes.
 The Council’s Air Quality Action Plan 2019-2024 acknowledges air pollution as a major public health risk.

-The Draft Low Emissions SPD supports the implementation of Council’s Adopted Local Plan (2017) policies by:
+The Low Emissions SPD supports the implementation of Council’s Adopted Local Plan (2017) policies by:

-Previous comments received are located in the Consultation Statement together with the Council’s responses indicating how points raised have been addressed in the single draft Low Emissions SPD.
+The comments received during all consultation stages are reported in the Summary of Representations and IBC Responses, together with the Council’s responses indicating how points raised have been addressed through the adopted Low Emissions SPD.

-The draft SPD and documents that support it are available to view below:
+The Low Emissions SPD and the documents that support it are available to view below.

 If you are unable to access the information via the website, please contact the Planning Policy team on 01473 432019 to discuss alternative arrangements.